nspilman/natespilmandotcom/blog/making-a-histogram-with-matplotlib.md

 ## Convert the pixel array into an array of the pixel light values - the sun of the rgb values.

 Boy do I love [list comprehensions.](https://www.pythonforbeginners.com/basics/list-comprehensions-in-python) Below takes the 2d array and converts it to a 1 dimensional array of pixel light values, by summing the 3 values of the pixel.
+At this point, we have our data ready to graph!

 ```python
 colorValues = [sum(pixel) for pixel in reshapedImage]